HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in the Northwest Territories - A Complete Guide

 How Does the Northwest Territories Compare to Other Parts of Canada?

-• Federal Government Employees – Have access to up to 20 weeks of paid medical leave for mental or physical health conditions.
-This covers disorders like burnout, anxiety, and PTSD stemming from workplace stress.
+• Federal Government Employees – Have access to up to 10 days of paid medical leave annually for mental or physical health conditions.

-• Ontario – Passed reforms in 2021, granting Ontario employees up to 3 paid mental health sick days annually through provisions in the Working for Workers Act.
+• Ontario – Passed reforms in 2021, granting Ontario employees up to 3 paid mental health sick days annually through provisions in the ESA.

-• Manitoba – Amended its Employment Standards Code in 2022 to require employers to provide employees with up to 3 paid days off per year specifically for psychological health and safety in the workplace.
+• Manitoba – Provide employees with up to 3 unpaid days off per year specifically for family responsibilities and personal illness.

 • Saskatchewan – Allows employees certified by a doctor as having a mental illness or addiction to take up to 12 weeks of protected leave for treatment and recovery.